-Author and social justice advocate Rosa Clemente will deliver the keynote address at Old Dominion University's annual Hispanic Heritage Month celebration on Sept.
-27 in the Big Blue Room of the Ted Constant Convocation Center.
+George Mason University President Ángel Cabrera will be the keynote speaker for a Hispanic Heritage Month event on Sept.
+20 in the Big Blue Room at the Ted Constant Convocation Center.

 The event, one of a number Old Dominion University is hosting through mid-October to celebrate Hispanic heritage and culture, will start at 6 p.m.
 It is sponsored by the Office of Intercultural Relations, the Hispanic & Latino Employee Association and the Latino Student Alliance.
 ODU President John R. Broderick will give the opening remarks, focusing on the University's commitment to building an inclusive campus that values and supports Latino/Hispanic communities and its designation as a Minority Serving Institution.